Coder-King3/king-images/README.md

 ### Image Management

-- **Image Gallery**: Centralized management of all uploaded image resources
+- **Smart Gallery**: Adaptive grid layout that optimizes display based on image proportions
+- **Preview Function**: Support for enlarged image previews, providing a smooth browsing experience
-- **Quick Copy**: One-click copying of Markdown format and WebP links
+- **Format Conversion**: One-click copying in original, WebP, Markdown, and custom formats

+### Data Import and Export

+- **Data Backup**: One-click export of all image data to JSON files
+- **Quick Recovery**: Support for importing backup data with automatic handling of duplicate IDs

+### User Experience

+- **Login Methods**: Support for QR code scanning login and username/password login
+- **Responsive Design**: Adapts to different device screens, providing a consistent user experience
 - **Local Storage**: Uses IndexedDB to store image information in the browser, no server required

 ## Installation and Usage